spotify/proto-registry/README.md

       -o path/to/src/schema/schema.pb \
       -I dir dir/**/*.proto

-There is a file descriptor set used by the tests that is generated with the `./build-testdata` script that you can use if you don't have `protoc` installed:
+There is a file descriptor set used by the tests that is generated with the `./test/update-testdata` script that you can use if you don't have `protoc` installed:

-    gunzip -k testdata.fds.pb.gz
+    gunzip -k test/testdata.fds.pb.gz
-    cp testdata.fds.pb src/schema/schema.pb
+    cp test/testdata.fds.pb src/schema/schema.pb

 After that, simply run the usual: